 - Sesame Seeds (black and white)

-Mix mochiko flour with sifted starch and salt in a bowl.
+To make the bread dough, mix mochiko flour with salt in a bowl.

 Then, tip in the sesame oil, vegetable oil, and warm water.

 The water shouldn't be too hot; you should be able to hold your pinkie finger in it comfortably.

 As for the oil, you can replace sesame oil with vegetable oil if you prefer.
 But sesame oil will add a nice nutty flavour to the bread dough.